Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Summary

 \section{Summary}

-We have studied the spin evolution of young, isolated neutron stars under the influence of fallback disk accretion.
-We specifically focused on this scenario as a promising origin of long-period pulsars, a class of objects that have been discovered in recent radio surveys.
-By solving the torque balance equation for a disk accreting neutron star, we demonstrate that the evolution of such an object can significantly differ from standard dipole spin-down.
-In particular, we find that for a combination of high (but not extreme) magnetic fields strengths and moderate fallback disk accretion rates in agreement with current core-collapse supernova simulations, neutron stars can enter the propeller phase during their evolution.
-This leads to effective spin-down and allows neutron stars to reach spin periods $\gg \unit[10]{s}$ on time scales on the order of $\sim \unit[10^{4-5}]{yr}$, which is unlikely via magnetic dipolar losses alone, unless extreme magnetic field values or a long-lasting core field component are invoked.
+We have studied the spin evolution of young, isolated neutron stars under the influence of fallback accretion.
+We specifically focused on the fallback-disk scenario as a promising origin of long-period pulsars, a class of objects that recent radio surveys are starting to unveil.
+By solving the torque balance equation for a disk accreting neutron star, we demonstrate that the evolution of such an object can differ significantly from standard dipole spin-down.
+In particular, we find that for a combination of high (but not extreme) magnetic field strengths and moderate fallback disk accretion rates in agreement with current core-collapse supernova simulations, neutron stars can enter the propeller phase during their evolution.
+This leads to effective spin-down and allows neutron stars to reach spin periods $\gg \unit[10]{s}$ on time scales on the order of $\sim \unit[10^{3-5}]{yr}$.
+Magnetic dipolar losses alone have problems to explain long spin periods and would require extreme conditions like strong and long-lasting magnetic fields potentially supported either by a core field component or other mechanisms such as the Hall attractor.

-We have then studied the recently discovered object \gleam\ \citep{Hurley-Walker2022} with a periodic emission of $\unit[1091]{s}$, in light of this model, and showed that if interpreted as a pulsar it is difficult to reconcile with dipolar losses alone; it would require extreme core-dominated magnetic fields to be maintained for long times.
-On the other hand, it can be easily explained as a highly magnetized neutron star with a fallback disk accretion history.
-The possibility to reach such long spin periods in much less than $\unit[10^{6}]{yr}$ is crucial to maintain the magnetic field and thus an energy reservoir to power their radio or X-ray activity.
-This is particularly important given that \gleam, was observed in outburst similar to other young radio-loud magnetars.
+We have then interpreted the recently discovered objects \gleam\ and \mtp, with rotation periods of $\unit[1091]{s}$ and $\unit[75.9]{s}$, respectively, in light of this model, and showed that both objects could be explained as highly magnetized neutron stars with a fallback disk accretion history.
+The possibility to reach such long spin periods in much less than $\unit[10^{7}]{yr}$ is crucial to maintain the magnetic field and thus an energy reservoir to power their radio or X-ray activity.
+This is particularly important for \gleam, which was observed in outburst similar to other young radio-loud magnetars.